 But don’t be discouraged.
 The road might be long but there is freedom at the end of it.
 We just need to work hard to get through the hard times in order to experience and fully appreciate the good.

 Don’t start placing blame.

 Our parents aren’t entirely to blame.
 The bullies aren’t entirely to blame.
-That kid down the street that made a rude comment isn’t to blame.
+That kid down the street who made a rude comment isn’t to blame.